 The marketing idea behind the new Ultra series was to offer blasters with superior performance and advanced features.
 Blasters in the Ultra series all fire with Ultra darts, a custom-built dart type, designed to improve performance.

-It’s important to understand that blasters in the Ultra series aren’t actually much different from blasters in previous series, such as the Elite and Mega series.
+It’s important to understand that blasters in the Ultra series aren’t much different from blasters in previous lines, such as the Elite and Mega series.
 The key difference is the newly designed Ultra dart that sets Ultra blasters apart from other Nerf blasters.

-Read on, as I am going to discuss five of these blasters.
+Read on, as I am now going to discuss the five best Nerf Ultra blasters.

 Here we go, this is my top 5 list of best Nerf Ultra guns you should consider adding to your Nerf collection.